Russian drone strikes rock Ukraine capital

 High-level military talks with Washington

-Kyiv held high-level military talks on Tuesday with Washington, Ukrainian President Volodymyr Zelenskiy’s office said.
-The United States has given Ukraine $US19.3 billion ($28.1 billion) in military assistance since Russia’s invasion on February 24.
+Kyiv held high-level military talks on Tuesday with Washington, Ukrainian President Volodymyr Zelensky’s office said.
+The US has given Ukraine $US19.3 billion ($28.1 billion) in military assistance since Russia’s invasion on February 24.

 One of the US officials said Ukrainian forces would likely be trained in Germany before the Patriot equipment was delivered.
 Vindman said the training could take several months.